Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 permalink: /
 ---
 # Welcome to the HAYES Lab
-## Mission Statement
+### Mission Statement
-Cultivate observant scientists that explore the mysteries of brain development and neuro-immune influences that impact human health.
+##### Cultivate observant scientists that explore the mysteries of brain development and neuro-immune influences that impact human health.

 ### Main Question
-How does microglia activation and neuroinflammation impact brain development, function, and risk for neurodevelopmental and neurologic disorders?
+##### How does microglia activation impact brain development, function, and risk for neurodevelopmental and neurologic disorders?

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->